Individual Account Required

 Habitat Management & Access Validation

-3 50% NM Resident Military Discount does not apply.
+3 50% N.M.
+Resident Military/Veteran Discount does not apply.
+(See page 15 for age requirements).

-Before March 22, game hunting licenses and stamps for the 2018–2019 season are unavailable through license sales and only may be purchased through the draw application process.
+Before March 25, game hunting licenses, game hunting and fishing licenses and stamps for the 2019–2020 season are unavailable through license sales and only may be purchased through the draw application process.

 New Mexico Residency Requirements

-- A United States citizen who has resided in New Mexico for a period of not less than 90 days immediately preceding the date of application for a license and who does not claim residency elsewhere for any purpose.
-Temporary or seasonal residents, who maintain a primary residence outside of New Mexico, do not qualify for resident licenses.
+- A United States citizen who has resided in N.M. for a period of not less than 90 days immediately preceding the date of application (or purchase) for the license, has been domiciled in N.M., and has not claimed residency elsewhere for any purpose.
+Temporary or seasonal residents and home owners, who maintain a primary residence outside of N.M., do not qualify for resident licenses.

-- A citizen of another country who is legally in the United States and can verify residence in New Mexico for 90 days immediately preceding his/her license application.
+- A citizen of another country who is legally in the United States and has actually lived in N.M. for at least 90 days immediately preceding his/her license application (or purchase).

-- A student who is attending an educational institution in New Mexico while residing in the state for at least one full semester preceding the application for a license.
-Students also must present a certificate or letter from the institution verifying their enrollment and attendance.
+- A student, not otherwise entitled to claim residence, who is attending any educational institution in N.M., has attended and actually has lived in the state for at least one full semester immediately preceding the application (or purchase) for a license.
+Students must present a certificate or letter verifying their enrollment and attendance from the proper authorities of the educational institution.

-- A member of the U.S. Armed Forces who is assigned permanently to a military installation located within New Mexico and who presents with his/her application a certificate or letter that verifies the military assignment and is signed by the commanding officer.
+- A member of the U.S. military, not otherwise entitled to claim residence, who is permanently assigned to a military installation located within N.M. and who presents with his/her application a certificate or letter that verifies the military assignment and is signed by the commanding officer.
+The spouse or dependent of such person, living within the same household and similarly certified by the person’s commanding officer may also purchase resident licenses.

-- A member of the U.S. Armed Forces who is officially stationed at a military reservation located partially in New Mexico and an adjacent state and who presents with his/her application a certificate or letter that verifies the military assignment and is signed by the commanding officer.
-This applies only for draw-hunt licenses in New Mexico on the military reservation only.
+- A member of the U.S. military who is officially stationed at Fort Bliss and who presents a certificate or letter to the department that verifies the military assignment and is signed by the commanding officer, prior to the application deadline.
+This applies only for draw-hunt licenses on Fort Bliss.
+Fort Bliss personnel must pay nonresident license fees for all other hunts.
 The 50% resident military and veteran discount does not apply.